Franklin D. Roosevelt: First New Deal (1933–1934)

+Roosevelt signed the Economy Act in an effort to cut the federal government budget.
+This included a reduction in military spending from $752 million in 1932 to $531 million in 1934, and a 40% cut to veteran benefits; over 500,000 veterans and dependents lost pensions.
+The veterans were well organized and strongly protested, so most benefits were later restored or increased.
+Congress overrode the President's veto and passed the Bonus Act in January 1936.
+It pumped sums equal to 2% of the GDP into the consumer economy and had a major stimulus effect.

-Roosevelt saw the establishment of a number of agencies and measures designed to provide relief for the unemployed and others.
+Roosevelt saw the establishment of a number of agencies and measures designed to provide relief.
 The Federal Emergency Relief Administration, under the leadership of Harry Hopkins, distributed relief to state governments.
-The Public Works Administration (PWA), under Secretary of the Interior Harold Ickes, oversaw the construction of large-scale public works such as dams, bridges, and schools.
-The Rural Electrification Administration (REA) brought electricity for the first time to millions of rural homes.
-The most popular of all New Deal agencies—and Roosevelt's favorite—was the Civilian Conservation Corps (CCC), which hired 250,000 unemployed men for rural projects.
-Roosevelt also expanded Hoover's Reconstruction Finance Corporation, which financed railroads and industry.
+The Public Works Administration (PWA), under Secretary of the Interior Harold Ickes, oversaw the construction of large-scale public works such as sewer systems and lighthouses.
+The Rural Electrification Administration (REA) increased the share of farms with electricity from 1% to almost 50% by 1941.
+The Civilian Conservation Corps (CCC) hired an initial 250,000 unemployed men for rural projects; it ultimately employed over 3.2 million total.
+This included over 2,600 veterans who participated in the second Bonus Army march in May 1933.
+Roosevelt also expanded Hoover's Reconstruction Finance Corporation, which funded railroads and banks.
 Congress gave the Federal Trade Commission broad regulatory powers and provided mortgage relief to millions of farmers and homeowners.
 Roosevelt also set up the Agricultural Adjustment Administration to increase commodity prices, by paying farmers to leave land uncultivated and cut herds.
-The policies were criticized when, in a few cases, crops were intentionally plowed under and livestock was killed as a result.
+The policies were criticized when some crops were intentionally plowed under and livestock slaughtered; it also accelerated the transition from smallholding to commercial farming.